-34 See article 8(2)(b) of the Articles of Association.
+$^{33}$ See article 8(2)(b) of the Articles of Association.

-35 See article 8(1) of the Board of Directors regulations.

-36 See article 3(3) of the Audit Committee regulations.

-37 See Article 8(2)(b), and Article 14(3), both in the Articles of Association; and Article 2(1) of the Board of Directors Regulations.
+- See article 8(1) of the Board of Directors regulations. - $^{\tt 35}$ See article 3(1) of the Audit Committee regulations - See Article 8(2)(b), and Article 14(3), both in the Articles of Association; and Article 2(1) of the Board of Directors Regulations. - See article 14(2).

-38 See article 14(2)...

-the same are subject to REN's Diversity and Selection Policy, establishing the guiding principles followed by the Nominations and Appraisals Committee in assisting with the process to identify and select potential candidates.
-The Diversity and Selection Policy provides a reference for drawing up and understanding the recommendations issued, particularly with regard to incompatibilities, independence and conflicts of interest.
+Selection Policy provides a reference for drawing up and understanding the recommendations issued, particularly with regard to incompatibilities, independence and conflicts of interest.